DEMOLITION DERBY

 If you don’t have a cage, then door plate/door skin is Mandatory!!

-Optional 4-point floating cage.
+Optional 4-point cage.
+May be welded to frame.
 Cage bars can be up to 4” x 4” square tube, Side bars only can be 2” x 6”as an option.
 No cage inside of doors!!!

 Side bars can’t exceed the dash bar, 60” max door bar length, rear bar 6” max behind driver’s seat, and must be a minimum of 6" above the factory body mount height.
 Dash bars must be 5” from the firewall and all bars must be 5” off the transmission tunnel.